Khloé Kardashian Admits To Fighting ‘Inner Battle’ Over Relationship Troubles

 On Sunday’s episode of Keeping Up with the Kardashians, the star revealed how difficult it can be when it comes to forgiving someone you love who has cheated on you.

-Kardashian, 34, admitted that she was having second thoughts after a visit with a spiritual healers in Bali brought her relationship with Thompson to the forefront, according to PEOPLE.
+Kardashian, 34, admitted that she was having second thoughts after a visit with spiritual healers in Bali brought her relationship with Thompson to the forefront, according to People.

 “Ever since what happened with Tristan and I, nobody knows I fight an inner battle with myself in regards to what is the best thing to do for my relationship and for me,” she said.